Volkswagen Caddy review

 Overview

-Click through the next few pages to read everything you need to know about the VW Caddy including how practical it is, what it’s like to drive and whether we recommend buying one.
+Over the next few pages we’ll tell you everything you need to know about the VW Caddy, including what it’s like to drive, how efficient it is, and whether it’s really as practical as it looks.
+Keep reading for the full Parkers verdict.